 Interested in joining us on the trail?

-The C.R.E.W. is looking for highly motivated young adults who want to learn new skills, better understand the ecosystems in their own communities, and earn a paycheck in the process.
+The C.R.E.W. is looking for highly motivated teens and young adults to join our co-ed team of hardworking outdoor enthusiasts.
+If you want to learn new skills, work hands-on in local wildlands and communities, and earn a paycheck in the process, join The C.R.E.W.!
 Check out the FAQ to learn more about what we do and apply below.

 Communications Internship (16-19)

 A: Crew members don’t need any previous experience, just the ability to come to work on time and an enthusiasm for working hard and learning new skills.
 Supervisors and lead crew members need prior experience, which is described in detail in their job descriptions.

 Q: Do I need to live in Ojai to work at The C.R.E.W. ?

 A: No!
 C.R.E.W. members come from every surrounding town, including Santa Paula, Oak View, Ventura, Oxnard, Fillmore.

 Q: Kinda hot out there in the summer, isn’t it??